unrays/Wave/README.md

 Coded on November 14, 2025

-test run on a configuration with a Ryzen 5 9600X overclocked to 5.6GHz, 32GB of RAM at 7400MHz CL34
+test run on a configuration with a Ryzen 5 9600X overclocked to 5.6GHz and 32GB of RAM at 7400MHz CL34
 ```console
 Setup 10000 entities with 2 components each: 0.0397 ms
 Accessed and modified Position and Velocity components: 0.0082 ms